Partitioning files-based datasets¶

 You first need to have defined the connection and format params.
 Once this is OK and you can see your data, go to the Partitioning tab, and click “Activate partitioning”

 Dataiku DSS automatically tries to recognize the pattern.
-If it succeeds, a partitioning scheme will be suggested, which you can directly use.
+If it succeeds, a partitioning pattern will be suggested.

-To manually define partitioning, first, add your dimensions.
+To manually define partitioning, first define a time dimension and/or discrete dimensions.

 The time dimension is referred in the pattern by the